 Now let’s understand with example:

 If Mr. B want to buy 1 share of RVNL which is trading at 391.70.
-The Available Margin required is 20% and Minimum Margin (Min.
+The Initial Margin required is 20% and Minimum Margin (Min.
 Margin) is 15%, these values can be found via the stocklist.

-The available margin will be (20% x 391.79 = 78.19) that is, margin percentage as pre-defined by ICICI Securities x Share Price X Quantity of shares.
+The initial margin will be (20% x 391.79 = 78.19) that is, margin percentage as pre-defined by ICICI Securities x Share Price X Quantity of shares.
 Similarly, Minimum Margin will be (15% x 391.70 = 58.5).

 In the above example, Mr. B requires Rs.
 78.19 (Initial Margin) to make the purchase.
 Minimum Margin (Rs 58.5) is the margin amount that he will have to maintain with I-Sec at all points of time for his open Margin position.